Online Resources for the Chamorro Language

 Finu’ Chamorro for Beginners by Dr. Faye Untalan

 This workbook is designed to provide Chamorro language teachers with a curriculum for classroom use.
 Therefore, this book is not designed to support learners outside of traditional classroom settings, and it also lacks audio pronunciations and answer keys.
-Because of this, I don’t recommend this book as your primary resource if you are a beginner and a self-study learner.
-But it’s still useful reference, since we have so few instructional books available.
-It can also be a good resource for homeschool or community groups who want to facilitate their own Chamorro classes or study groups, as long as you already know the language.
+Because of this, it may be a challenging resource for beginner, self-study learners.
+However, it’s great for reference and can also be a good resource for homeschool or community groups who want to facilitate their own Chamorro classes or study groups, as long as the facilitator already knows Chamorro.

 Chamorro Dictionaries